thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 - [Peripheral Inspector](https://marketplace.visualstudio.com/items?itemName=eclipse-cdt.peripheral-inspector) provides a structured view to device peripheral registers during debugging.
 - [Serial Monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor) to view output from and send messages to serial (UART) or TCP ports.

+For RTOS awareness, we recommend installing this extension manually:

+- [RTOS Views](https://marketplace.visualstudio.com/items?itemName=mcu-debug.rtos-views) provides insights into resources of popular RTOS implementations at runtime.

 This extension is [free to use](https://marketplace.visualstudio.com/items/Arm.vscode-cmsis-debugger/license) and you can install it individually or as part of the [Arm Keil® Studio pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).
 For optimum debugger experience, use it with extensions from Arm (included in the Arm Keil Studio pack) and from other parties:

 - [Arm CMSIS Solution](https://marketplace.visualstudio.com/items?itemName=Arm.cmsis-csolution) a user interface for _csolution projects_ that simplifies the [Run and Debug configuration](https://mdk-packs.github.io/vscode-cmsis-solution-docs/configuration.html#configure-run-and-debug).